tliron/commonlog/README.md

 }
 ```

-Note that descendents of "engine.parser", e.g. "engine.parser.analysis", would acquire
+Note that descendents of "engine.parser", e.g. "engine.parser.analysis", would inherit
-its log levels rather than the root's.
-Here's the same effect using loggers:
+the "engine.parser" log levels rather than the root's.
+Here's the same effect using unstructured
+loggers:

 ```go
 var rootLog = commonlog.GetLogger("")